 You can see our unit's label here.

-The Framework Laptop is among the best ultraportables in its price range.
-It stands out due to its sturdy build, modular port system, and excellent serviceability.
+The Framework 13 is great compared to other ultraportables in its class.
+It stands out for its sturdy build, modular port system, and excellent serviceability.
 However, its battery life isn't as good as other similar laptops.

 The Framework Laptop's design is simple and identical to its predecessor, the Framework Laptop (2021).
 It has an aluminum chassis with ports on both sides, relatively thin bezels, and a Framework logo on the lid.
 On the bottom, you can find the speakers near the front and the vents near the back.